qwaneu/qwaneu.github.io/_ideas/stabilization_periods.md

 Often what we see is worse.
 Michel has, in his video, the QA person as part of the team.
 Often we still see this happening outside of the team.

+# can we fix this with un-interruptible sprints inside of a longer release cycle?

+Maybe, if your sprints are short enough.
+If the sprints are longer than changes in your environment, you will loose goodwil with your external clients, at best.
+At worst, the organization can not perform as desired and will cease to exist.

+So one or two week sprints might be a start.
+This forces communication between the team members and stakeholders on a regular basis, and will encourage to find smaller things to deliver (once again, see branch by abstraction).
+Maybe slightly less urgent work then can be turned into regular work, and there is a regular moment to reflect on the urgent work, and what can be done to prevent it from happening, if anything.

+Write about firefighting groups, or separate post?

 # The three loops are sometimes more separate than they need to be